 The Dane County Sheriff’s Office is investigating two reports of an asphalt scam in western Dane County.

-The Sheriff’s Office also wants to remind citizens that crews going door-to-door offering asphalt work or other odd jobs are often scammers using substandard materials.
-They typically tell homeowners that they will offer them a “deal” because they have leftover material or are doing other jobs in the area.
-Oftentimes they will target the elderly and only stay in the area a short time.
-If you have an incident you’d like to report, please call the non-emergency line at 608-255-2345.
+The Sheriff’s Office wants to remind citizens that crews going door-to-door offering asphalt work or other odd jobs are often scammers using substandard materials.
+They typically tell the homeowner they will offer them a “deal” because they have leftover material or are doing other jobs in the area.
+Often they will target the elderly and only stay in the area a short time.
+To report an incident, please call the non-emergency line at (608) 255-2345.